 Granted that most people prefer not to feel pain, we can certainly see that it “matters” to the torture victims because torture is painful.
 But is that actual meaning, or is it a personal preference?
 Each person will naturally want to maximize his pleasure and minimize his pain until he dies, but is that really “meaning”?
 Humans are, in the atheist world view, a bunch of organisms descended by chance from primitive organisms that crawled out of primordial soup and learned to walk upright, each of whom breathes, eats, and ruts until he dies, trying until then to avoid pain, and this is what Kagan and Shermer offer us as meaning to life?

 Let us remember that according to atheism’s necessary concomitant, the theory of evolution, humans are just one particular product of blind forces, like flies and rats and zebras.
 In light of this, why should the torture of a human “matter” any more than the suffering of fly trapped in a spider’s web, or a rat being swallowed by a snake, or a zebra being torn apart alive by a pride of lions?
 Does that matter to the fly, or to the rat, or to the zebra?
 One would think so.
 Does it matter to us?
 No. Why should it?
-And if people are just animals, like rats and zebras, why should the torture of a person we don’t know in a distant land matter to us?
+And if people are just animals, like rats and zebras, why should the torture of a person we do not know in a distant land matter to us?
 Does Shermer or Kagan have an answer to this?
 If either does, he certainly does not vouchsafe it, but only makes the bald assertion, which is, ironically, meaningless.
 Or are we just not supposed to ask about this – because they have no answer?

 Now, one can agree that torture matters to the victim’s family, for the same reason it matters to the victim, because it causes them pain (and, for the same reason, that is not “meaning”), but does it really “matter to us” as Kagan claims?
 Let’s see; worldwide, there are thousands of people being tortured today, probably tens of thousands, perhaps hundreds of thousands.
 Can Kagan or Shermer name even a half a dozen of them?
 I very much doubt it.
 Can they identify the top six offending states when it comes to the use of torture?
 I very much doubt it.
 So in what sense does torture “matter to us”?